ibmresilient/resilient-python-api/java/README.md

 However, it is generally more useful to see the examples from within an IDE.
 You can import the Gradle project into Eclipse if you have the Gradle Integration for Eclipse installed.
 It also assumes that you have Groovy support installed into Eclipse.

-## Co3 REST API Examples (java/examples/rest directory)
+## Resilient REST API Examples (java/examples/rest directory)

-This project contains sample command line utilities that use the Co3 REST API (and SimpleClient class).
+This project contains sample command line utilities that use the Resilient REST API (and SimpleClient class).

 The output from the Gradle build is a "One JAR" file (http://one-jar.sourceforge.net) that can easily be run from the command line.